cmadland/teaching/pages/02.edci335-may-2020/01.home/04.week-2/item.md

 The schedule above is a suggested timeline for this week, but please aim to have everything completed by the evening of ***Sunday, May 17***.

 Hi everyone!
-I hope you are had a great weekend!
+I hope you had a great weekend!
 I spent a good chunk of my weekend planting a garden for the first time in a few years, so that was nice.
 I'm hoping *finally* to be able to make a batch of salsa from my tomatoes and peppers.

 <a class="embedly-card" data-card-controls="0" href="https://twitter.com/colinmadland/status/1259652403332169728?s=20">Here's my Twitter post on the subject.</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>